Musculoskeletal Injury Prevention

 - If transferring: “S.A.F.E.
 Pre-transfer Check”

-- Can the patient follow my direction?
+- Step 1: Can the patient follow simple instructions and cooperate?

 If the task is unsafe: